 Treatment for Heroin Addiction

-The statistics of heroin-addicted babies has increased significantly till date.
-This is due to the illegal use of opioids during pregnancy.
 Heroin is a highly addictive substance.
 It has ruined the lives of many people and led to various forms of crime.
-Some of the offenders get rehab instead of jail time depending on the severity of the offense.
+Some of the offenders get rehab instead of jail time, depending on the severity of the offense.

 There are a good number of centers offering addiction treatment services.
 They provide primary health care for addicted users as well as in-house heroin addiction treatment to detoxify and rejuvenate the body, as well as providing support through the sobriety stages.